No. All courses are conducted in person with a trainer. There is currently no allowance for online courses via Zoom

 You can book your place by giving us a call on (02) 9524 5678 8:30am to 6pm, Mon – Sat (Winter hours may vary).
-We’ll require payment from a VIsa or Mastercard upon booking.
+We’ll require payment upon booking.
 Cash only on the night is not accepted as we need to allocate tickets.

 Boat & PWC licence sessions are run every week of the year, with some weeks favouring certain locations over others.
 You’ll need to call us to get the next date.
 Our helpful staff will help you select a date that suits you.

 As per company policy, once you reserve your seat in any given class, you are securing a space and others may be denied the opportunity to attend.
 Consequently, we reserve the right to refuse your rescheduling to another class.
 Boating Licence Course also reserves the right to reschedule any given class due to circumstances beyond our control.
 If we must reschedule a class, you’ll be given the opportunity to attend any class given by us within 1 year or to a full refund.

 The logbook is a simple, self guided checklist that you’ll need to complete to obtain the NSW general boat licence.
 Click here to download a copy, or you can visit any ServiceNSW to pick one up free of charge.
 The logbook is an essential requirement for those who choose to go on & get a NSW boat licence.
 It’s designed to help you learn how to operate your vessel & learn your waterways at your own pace.
 We recommend you complete the logbook for every trip you make, not just for the required 3 times.